NeilM5/AquaBit/README.md

      - Initial Release

 ## License
-This game is licensed under the MIT License - see the LICENSE.md file for details
+This game is licensed under the GPL-3.0 License - see the LICENSE.md file for details

 ## Acknowledgements